nv-tlabs/vid2player3d/README.md

 # References
 This repository is built on top of the following repositories:
 * Low-level imitation policy is adapted from [EmbodiedPose](https://github.com/ZhengyiLuo/EmbodiedPose)
-* Motion VAE is adapted from [character-motion-vaes](https://github.com/electronicarts/character-motion-vaes)
+* Motion embedding is adapted from [character-motion-vaes](https://github.com/electronicarts/character-motion-vaes)
 * RL environment in IsaacGym is adapted from [ASE](https://github.com/nv-tlabs/ASE/)

 Here are additional references for reproducing the video annotation pipeline: